pkrayzel/krayzel.net/content/now.md

 - Practice guitar regularly
 - Participate in the weekly rehearsals with rock-metal band Angel Saxx
-- Be ready for the first concert when things will reopen
+- Be ready for the first concert when things will reopen (September the 9th 2021)

-**My personal challenges**:
+### My personal challenges

 - **The 5am Club**
-  - inspired by the book "The 5am Club" and in order to enable more of the above, I'm waking up at 5am on work days and starting with myself
+  - inspired by the book "The 5am Club" and in order to enable more of the above, I'm waking up at 5am on work days and starting the day with myself

-- **learning german on Duolingo every day**
+- **practice german on Duolingo every day**

+- **learning something every working day**
-- **reading a chapter of a book every working day**
+  - **reading a chapter of a book/technical article**
+  - **watching a talk**
-- **reading a blink on blinkist every working day**
+  - **reading a blink on blinkist**

+- **work on my personal technology radar once a week**
+  - inspired by the [Build your own technology radar](https://www.thoughtworks.com/insights/blog/build-your-own-technology-radar) article

 Last updated: April 20, 2021 20:18pm